JochenVanSeveren/JochensNextDinner/README.md

 This is a school project where I learn to use the MVVM architecture pattern and Jetpack Compose.

-To run this project, you need to have these listed in your `local.properties` file:
+To run this project, you need to have these listed in your `secrets.properties` file in the root directory:

 ```properties
 API_KEY=